justsomesmartguide/justsomesmartguide.github.io/tracks/airship-fortress.md

 </div>

 <p>
-  Try to frontrun if you can, but if you are in a middle spot or worse at the end of lap 1, try to pull a bullet bill and use it at the burner section on lap 3 to take a massive bullet extension.
+  Frontrunning is really powerful on this track, especially if you trap the rails.
+If you end up towards the back, try to pull a bullet bill and use it to take a really powerful bullet bill extension, but be careful not to overbag.
 </p>

-<span style="display:none">Abbreviation: AF</span>
+<span style="display:none">rAF</span>

 <p align="center">
   <figure style="display: inline-block; margin: 0 10px; text-align: center;">